mgechev/memo-decorator/README.md

 `Resolver` is a function, which returns the key to be used for given set of arguments.
 For more information check [`lodash`](https://lodash.com/docs/4.17.4#memoize).

-By default the resolver will use the first argument of the method as the key.
+By default, the resolver will use the first argument of the method as the key.

 ### Demo